-A second group exists where the above physical examinations and investigations are normal however patients still experience pain and dissatisfaction with the knee replacement.
+A second group exists where the above physical examinations and investigations are normal however patients still experience knee pain and dissatisfaction with the knee replacement.
 This group of patients has been colloquially referred to in the Orthopaedic literature as the ‘looks good, feels bad’ knee replacement.
-They have often been told by their surgeon that there is nothing wrong with their knee replacement and that they are in the 20% of patients who are unhappy with their knee replacement for unknown reasons.
+They have often been told by their surgeon that there is nothing wrong with their knee replacement and that they are in the 20% of patients unhappy with their knee replacement for unknown reasons.
 A CT scan with the Perth protocol applied can assess the rotation of the components within the knee.
 There is now evidence that malrotation of the femoral and tibial components (excess internal rotation) may result in pain, stiffness and instability and that correction of this results in improvement in pain and function which is comparable to revision surgery for loosening (a traditional indication for revision surgery).
 I have provided links to published data below.

 Taking this concept further, most surgeons state they aim for a ‘balanced’ knee replacement.
 This means they aim for equal pressure in both the medial and lateral compartments of the knee throughout the range of motion of the knee.
 I am currently researching the concept of relative malrotation of the femoral component.
 This is a new topic with no published research.
 Relative malrotation of the femur can occur with a small inaccuracy of the tibial cut.
-For example 4 degrees of internal rotation of the femur is established threshold for revision surgery.
+For example, 4 degrees of internal rotation of the femur is an established threshold for revision surgery.
 However if the tibia is cut obliquely at 2 degrees (valgus) and the femur is internally rotated 2 degrees the effect on asymmetrical joint pressure is the same.

 The third group of patients have no malrotation or relative malrotation but ongoing pain, stiffness and instability.
 Unequal joint pressure may still exist which can be detected with the use of a wireless smart trial insert (Verasense) which allows the knee ligaments to be released until equal pressure is achieved.